J-Wall/camfi/docs/usage/image_annotation.rst

    images to be annotated.

-2. In the top menu, click on Project, then choose Load (see the red oval to the left in below Fig. B1).
+2. In the top menu, click on Project, then choose Load (see the red oval to the left in below :numref:`fig-navigating_via`).
 Find your VIA project file, and click Open.

+   .. _fig-navigating_via:

    .. figure:: figures/navigating_via.png
       :width: 100 %
       :alt: Loading and navigating VIA

-      Figure B1.
       Loading and navigating VIA.

       ..